bgabbasov/menta-0.3/doc/analysis/perceiving-modelling.md

              5. System has a goal to help User.
              5. To help user System has to satisfy User needs:
              5. User has a goal to get rid of problem.(If ProblemSource mentioned explicitly (need Software) => DesiredState = Software installed, Else initiate Deliberate Critics to find out the ProblemSource.)
-     3. Identifying Solution Deliberate Critics searches among (Known cases or ExtensiveSearch-es).
+     3. Solution Generation Deliberate Critics searches among (Known cases or ExtensiveSearch-es).
      3. Selector selects most probable Way2Think according to Critics estimates, current example is ExtensiveSearch.
      3. _Reflective Critics_ estimates does the System got closer to the goal of the second step, if does carry on with Way2Think, if not try less probable.
      3. ExtensiveSearch searches for HowTo-s to get from CurrentState to DesiredState(_get rid of wrongly installed software, install desired software_).